Identitytheft.org is a privately owned website and is not associated with any government agencies.

 Conclusion

 Both LastPass and Keeper offer robust password management solutions.
 While LastPass provides an affordable and functional solution with excellent sharing capabilities, Keeper stands out with its enhanced security measures and visually appealing interface.
-Therefore, the choice between the two will depend on your specific needs and preferences.
-Remember, the best password manager is the one that suits your needs the best and encourages you to improve your password habits.
+The choice between the two will depend on your specific needs and preferences.
+The best password manager is the one that suits your needs the best and encourages you to improve your password habits.